Frequently Asked Questions - Technical Support

 Q. How can I reduce the frequency of skin contamination in my blood cultures?

-A. Medi-Flex "Blood Culture Prep Kit II" (Cat. no. 260307) contains an alcohol scrub applicator that produces a thorough friction scrub that penetrates the skin surface.
-It also contains an iodine applicator, and an alcohol prep pad.
-Studies have shown that contamination rates have been cut in half using this system, thus creating a monetary savings due to the reduced rate of false-positives (ref: Schifman, Pindur; Proc. of ASM Annual Meeting, 1991).
+A. Use an alcohol scrub applicator that contains iodine and produces a thorough friction scrub that penetrates the skin surface.
+Studies have shown contamination rates cut in half using this system, thus creating a monetary savings due to the reduced rate of false-positives (ref: Schifman, Pindur; Proc. of ASM Annual Meeting, 1991).

 Q. What should I do with contaminated plates?

 A. No media company guarantees 100% sterility of their products.
 The bags and the air surrounding the plates are not sterile.
+In addition, condensation may build up during brief temperature shifts in shipment and may drip onto media and cause contamination.
 The contamination rate with our plated media is usually no more than 1%.
 We recommend that our customers keep a tally of broken or contaminated plates, and report them to us once a month for replacement or credit.
 Any problem of excessive contamination (greater than 2%), discoloration, hemolysis, or breakage should be reported to us immediately.

 back to top

-Q. How do I get a Technical Data/Information Sheet for your media?
+Q. How do I get a Technical Data Sheet/Instruction for Use (IFU) for your media?

-A. Technical Data/Information is located on our website catalog.
+A. Technical Data Sheets/Instructions for Use (IFU) are located on our website catalog.
 Call up the product and click on "More Info."
 Then click on Technical Data "View File."
-You may then print the Technical Data/Information for your records.
+You may then print the Instructions for Use (IFU) for your records.

 back to top

-Q. How do I get an MSDS for your media?
+Q. How do I get an SDS for your media?

-A. MSDS information is located on our website catalog.
+A. SDS information is located on our website catalog.
 Call up the product and click on "More Info."
-Then click on MSDS "View File."
-You may then print the MSDS for your records.
+Then click on SDS "View File."
+You may then print the SDS for your records.

 back to top